Bible Christian Church

-The Bible Christian Church was a Methodist denomination founded by William O’Bryan, a Wesleyan Methodist local preacher, on 18 October 1815 in North Cornwall.
+The Bible Christian Church was a Methodist denomination founded by William O'Bryan (born Bryant), a Wesleyan Methodist local preacher, on 18 October 1815 in North Cornwall.
 The first society, consisting of just 22 members, met at Lake Farm in Shebbear, Devon.
 Members of the Church were sometimes known as Bryanites, after their founder.

+Although founded by O'Bryan, the family Thorne came to dominate the movement as the same autocratic behaviour by Bryant that led to his separation from the Weslyan Methodists also led to him losing the leadership of the Bible Christians to James Thorne.
+William Bryant was its first superintendent until 1828 when, following internal strife, he was replaced by William Mason, with James Thorne as Secretary.
+The name was changed to the popular Bible Christians.
+O'Bryan left in 1832 for America where he continued to preach but no further church was founded.

 Early history

 Primarily concentrated in Cornwall and Devon, the church sent missionaries all over England.
 By 1820, missions had been established in the Channel Islands and in Kent.
 They were also strong in the Isle of Wight amongst farm labourers, largely due to the inspirational teachings of Mary Toms of Tintagel, Cornwall.
 The vicar of Brighstone, Samuel Wilberforce, urged that their influence be countered by having their adherents sacked from their jobs and turned out from their cottages, resulting in their sometimes meeting in a chalk pit.
 There are several chapels in rural areas of the Island which have the title "Bible Christian Chapel" over the doorway (e.g. Apse Heath, Arreton).

 By 1831, ministers were being sent to Prince Edward Island and Ontario, and a mission was established in Canada in 1845.
 Many of the emigrants from Devon and Cornwall to Canada and the United States in the 1830s were 'Bible Christians', further encouraging the spread of the church in those countries.

 Australia was a favourite destination for missionaries by 1850.

 Other missionaries worked in New Zealand by 1878, and in China by 1885.

 Members of the Bible Christian Church were sometimes known as Bryanites, after their founder.
 The church made extensive use of female preachers like Ann Freeman, and O'Bryan's wife Catherine.